alexei-lexx/rmodel/README.md

 * let you models be simple and independent of the persistent layer,
 * be able to switch the persistent layer at any moment,
+* be able to use different databases for different entities,
 * keep the simplicity of the Active Record pattern by default,
 * be able to implement any type of persistence: SQL, NoSQL, files, HTTP etc.